holidays/definitions/doc/SYNTAX.md

 * An existing holiday that has been cancelled so that the final year in effect is 2019
 * A historical holiday that was only in effect from 2002 through 2006

 To address these kinds of scenarios we have the ability to specify 'year ranges' for individual holiday definitions.
 There are a total of four selectors that can be specified.
 All must be specified in terms of 'years'.
+Only one selector can be used at a time.

 #### `until`